squirrelphp/entities/README.md

 Using repositories
 ------------------

-As a stark difference to "normal" ORMs, the entity class is only used when getting results from the database, not to write any changes to the database, which is why it does not matter how you use or design the entity classes except for the needed annotations.
+As a stark difference to "normal" ORMs, the entity class is only used when getting results from the database, not to write any changes to the database, which is why it does not matter how you use or design the entity classes except for the necessary attributes.

 All examples use the generated builder repositories, not the base repositories.
-To see all possibilities and more details you can look at `Squirrel\Entities\RepositoryBuilderReadOnlyInterface` and `Squirrel\Entities\RepositoryBuilderWriteableInterface`
+Your IDE will give you appropriate type hints and suggestions on what methods can be used, or you can look at the generated builder repositories.

 ### Retrieving database entries as objects